 On June 11, 2004, we secured a financing arrangement with Laurus Master Fund ("Laurus").
-The financing consists of a \$3 million Secured Note that bears interest at the rate of prime (as published in the Wall Street Journal), plus one percent (6.75% as of September 30, 2005) and has a term of three years (June 11, 2007).
-The Secured Note is convertible into shares of our common stock at an initial fixed price of \$0.70 per share, a premium to the 10-day average closing share price as of June 11, 2004.
-The conversion price of the Secured Note is subject to adjustment upon the occurrence of certain events.
-The effective annual interest rate of this Convertible Debt, after considering the total debt issue costs (discussed below), is approximately 36%.
+The financing consists of a \$3 million Secured Note that bears interest at the rate of prime (as published in the Wall Street Journal), plus one percent and has a term of three years (June 11, 2007).

+As noted below, on June 2, 2006, Laurus converted the remaining Secured Note balance to Common Stock, leaving no principal balance due.
+The Secured Note was convertible into shares of our common stock at an initial fixed price of \$0.70 per share, a premium to the 10-day average closing share price as of June 11, 2004.
+The conversion price of the Secured Note was subject to adjustment upon the occurrence of certain events.
+The effective annual interest rate of this Convertible Debt, after considering the total debt issue costs (discussed below), was approximately 36%.

 In connection with the financing, Laurus was also issued warrants to purchase up to 860,000 shares of our common stock.
 The warrants are exercisable as follows: 230,000 shares at \$0.79 per share; 230,000 shares at \$0.85 per share and the balance at \$0.92 per share.
-The gross proceeds of the convertible debt were allocated to the debt instrument and the warrants on a relative fair value basis.
+The gross proceeds of the convertible debt were allocated to the debt instrument and the warrants.
 Then we computed the beneficial conversion feature embedded in the debt instrument using the effective conversion price in accordance with EITF 98-5 and 00-27.
 We have recorded a debt discount of (i) \$367,887 for the valuation of the 860,000 warrants issued with the note (computed using a Black-Scholes model with an interest rate of 2.53%, volatility of 81%, zero dividends and expected term of three years); (ii) \$522,384 for a beneficial conversion feature inherent in the Secured Note and (iii) \$151,000 for debt issue costs paid to affiliates of the lender, for a total discount of \$1,041,271.
 The \$1,041,271 is being amortized over the term of the Secured Note.
-Cumulative amortization of the debt discounts through March 31, 2006 was \$954,821.
+Cumulative amortization of the debt discounts through June 30, 2006 was \$1,041,271.

 A registration rights agreement was executed requiring us to register the shares of our common stock underlying the Secured Note and warrants so as to permit the public resale thereof.
 Liquidated damages of 2% of the Secured Note balance per month accrued if stipulated deadlines were not met.
-Prior to the end of fiscal 2004, we incurred a penalty of \$208,000 to Laurus Funds for failing to register the securities underlying the Debt Instrument.
+Prior to the end of fiscal 2004, we incurred a penalty of \$208,000 to Laurus Funds for failing to register the securities underlying the Secured Notes and Warrants.
 On October 4, 2004, the Company settled this penalty with Laurus Master Fund, LLC by agreeing to issue an additional warrant for the purchase of 200,000 shares at a price of \$0.70 per share.
 The value of this additional warrant was calculated by us to be \$73,159, using a Black-Scholes option pricing model.
-The registration statement was filed with the Securities and Exchange Commission on October 4, 2004.
-We were required to have received an effective registration no later than December 31, 2004.
-The registration was not effective by that time, so we incurred liquidated damages, payable in cash, in the amount of \$215,000 for the period January 1, 2005 to May 13, 2005.
-The registration became effective on May 13, 2005, and we do not anticipate there will be future penalties associated with the registration.
+We incurred additional liquidated damages, payable in cash, in the amount of \$215,000 for the period January 1, 2005 to May 13, 2005.
+The registration became effective on May 13, 2005.